Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 So why not Whiskey Creek Post Office?

 All of which begs the question, Why wasn’t the post office named the Whiskey Creek Post Office?
-I’ve always assumed that the U.S. Post Office Department simply objected to the inclusion of “Whiskey” in the name of one of its post offices, but that may not be the case.
+I’ve always assumed that the U.S. Post Office Department simply objected to the inclusion of the word “Whiskey” in the name of one of its post offices, but that may not be the case.

 Kelvin Kendahl, a member of the Post Mark Collectors Club, replied to an email I sent him about the Whiskey Creek / Arenas Valley puzzle: